8/6/2024

 Neil Pawar

 Thank you, Oleg.
-As many of you know from Invest Today, my focus since joining Infusion has been to execute on our upmarket strategy.
+As many of you know from Investor Day, my focus since joining Infusion has been to execute on our upmarket strategy.
 We believe we will succeed by addressing the full investment process needs of our clients, which includes expanding functionality to allow Infusion to become more deeply relied upon and providing clients with the last upgrade they will ever need.
-As you may have seen, we issued a product announcement on August 2nd that highlighted the latest portfolio management functionalities released within our Portfolio Workbench tool.
+As you may have seen, we issued a product announcement on August 2nd that highlighted the latest portfolio management functionalities released within our portfolio workbench tool.
 The newest version adds support for rebalancing across multiple models, seamless integration with portfolio optimizers, and innovative mobile functionality, giving PMs the ability to easily manage performance and risk against benchmarks and model portfolios from a single screen on any device.
 Our mobile offering is gaining popularity with our clients, and we are continuously enhancing its capabilities.
-This portfolio Workbench release reinforces Infusion's commitment to innovation and user-centric design, enhancing PMs decision-making processes to achieve better performance.
+This portfolio workbench release reinforces Infusion's commitment to innovation and user-centric design, enhancing PM's decision-making processes to achieve better performance.
 The new features to Portfolio Workbench include several new enhancements and use cases around how PMs rebalance portfolios across multiple models, as well as optimized decision-making and advanced functionalities.
 We're very excited to provide these highly requested features to all our clients, including both alternative and traditional asset managers.
-As a reminder, if you're a client, you know that every week Infusion releases its SaaS software to all clients.
-In the second quarter of 2024, we released a total of 267 software enhancements, including Portfolio Workbench enhancements, expanded functionality for fixed income rebalancing, an innovative cash ladder report, and much, much more.
-The beauty of the Infusion cash ladder is that it is fully integrated into our -to-back platform and synthesizes on-hand cash balances, the impact of unsettled trades, upcoming corporate actions and asset servicing, forward subscriptions and redemptions, and more importantly, models the impact of un-executed orders sitting in the OEMs.
+As a reminder, If you're a client, you know that every week Infusion releases its SaaS software to all clients.
+In the second quarter of 2024, we released a total of 267 software enhancements, including portfolio workbench enhancements, expanded functionality for fixed income rebalancing, an innovative cash ladder report, and much, much more.
+The beauty of the Infusion Cash Ladder is that it is fully integrated into our front-to-back platform and synthesizes on-hand cash balances, the impact of unsettled trades, upcoming corporate actions and asset servicing, forward subscriptions and redemptions, and more importantly, models the impact of unexecuted orders sitting in the OEMS.
 Altogether, this is an example of better decision analytics to help our clients make better portfolio construction decisions.
 And the cash ladder functionality was requested by clients and prospects, particularly in the institutional asset management space.
 Keep in mind that all our clients benefit from these enhancements simultaneously, ensuring everyone is constantly running the latest version of our platform.
 Our multi-tenanted SaaS model is based on one investment book of records, and it's a competitive edge that cannot be understated.
 As part of our upmarket strategy, we are investing in our software and services platform to improve service delivery and have made several key hires year to date.
 Developing our enterprise support model allows us to support a larger institutional client base and improve the capabilities we deliver to our clients.
 We have several initiatives completed and underway to enhance the client model, optimizing workflows by relentlessly focusing on lowering the number of clicks, manual steps, and interactions with Infusion's team to perform common functions.
 This initiative should empower our customers and our employees to spend their time on higher value tasks.
 Our culture of innovation has been a talent magnet for us, as it allows Infusion to be an attractive destination for world-class talent.
 We have recently added two experienced hires to our team, Chris Durhan and Daniel Gastel.
 Chris joins us as our Chief Product Officer, having most recently worked at Axiom of SimCorp and previously worked at Barclays, Bloomberg, and BlackRock.
 Daniel joins as our Head of Transformation, also from BlackRock.
 I'd now like to hand it back to Oleg to discuss market dynamics and strategy.

 speaker

-Oleg
+Oleg Movchin

 speaker

-Brad
+Brad Herring

-Thanks Oleg and thank you everyone for joining us this morning.
-Once again, we are proud to report another quarter of market-leading growth and continued improvement in our profitability profile.
+Thanks, Oleg, and thank you everyone for joining us this morning.
+Once again, we're proud to report another quarter of market-leading growth and continued improvement in our profitability profile.
 For the second quarter, we generated revenue of $49.5 million, an increase of 16% over the same quarter last year.
-This represents a slight slowdown in our growth rate from the previous quarter, solely due to the performance of our backbook, which I'll talk about more in a moment.
-Referring to the same descriptors we used in our discussion at Investor Day and on previous calls, our 16% growth for the quarter consisted of 15% from the front book and 1% from the back book.
+This represents a slight slowdown in our growth rate from the previous quarter, solely due to the performance of our back book, which I'll talk about more in a moment.
+Referring to the same descriptors we used in our discussion at Investor Day and on previous calls, Our 16% growth for the quarter consisted of 15% from the front book and 1% from the back book.
 Our front book, which as a reminder is made up of newly converted logos and launches, has accelerated to its highest level in the previous three quarters.
 Our front book performance is the result of a strong value proposition as well as some modest improvements in the launch market.
 With regard to the back book, we saw favorable trends in both downgrades and churn as these metrics continue to track towards more normal levels.
 However, we did see a moderation in our customers' willingness to bring on additional seat and connection counts, which tempered the growth contributed from the existing customer base.
-That said, while we're encouraged to see growth contributed from the back book shift from negative to positive, we are still a few percentage points short where we would like to be in terms of growth contribution from our existing customers.
-As a reminder, if there are any questions about how we segregated our revenue growth into front and back book components, I would point listeners to the Investor Day materials that are posted on our IR website.
+That said, while we're encouraged to see growth contributed from the back book shift from negative to positive, we are still a few percentage points short of where we would like to be in terms of growth contribution from our existing customers.
+As a reminder, if there are any questions about how we've segregated our revenue growth into front and back book components, I would point listeners to the Investor Day materials that are posted on our IR website.
 First quarter ARR was $195.7 million, up 14% year over year and 3% higher than what we reported in Q1.
 Worth noting is 28% of our ARR at the end of the second quarter was generated from clients contributing over $500,000 annually.
 This is up 200 basis points compared to the same period last year.
 This is yet another proof point we are executing on our upmarket strategy.
 Our NDR for the quarter was 103%, which was flat sequentially.
 Consistent with the discussion on revenues for the quarter, NDR was positively impacted by improvements in churn.
 However, NDR was negatively impacted by lower customer upsells.
 NDR continues to be negatively impacted by the consolidation of UBS and CS, which reduced our NDR by 60 basis points in the quarter.
-As a reminder, that impact will roll off in Q4 this year.
+As a reminder, that impact will roll off in Q4 of this year.
 We still have our site set to expand NDR from 106 to 107% as we close out 2024.
-However, given the more temperate upsell environment, timing to hit that 106 to 107% range could delay into early 2025.
-Our adjusted gross profit increased by 18% year over year to $33.9 million.
+However, given the more tempered upsell environment, timing to hit that 106 to 107% range could delay into early 2025.
+Our adjusted gross profit increased by 18% year-over-year to $33.9 million.
 This represents an adjusted gross margin in the quarter of 68.5%, which is up 125 basis points over Q2 of last year and up 68 basis points sequentially.
-The year over year margin improvement represents continued scale benefits across the client services labor pool, along with lower hosting costs.
+The year-over-year margin improvement represents continued scale benefits across the client services labor pool along with lower hosting costs.
 Adjusted EBITDA for the quarter was $10.1 million, up 27% compared to the same quarter last year.
 This represents an adjusted EBITDA margin of 20.5%, which is up 190 basis points from the same period a year ago.
 The improvement over Q2 of last year was due to continued scale from our SG&A functions, lower D&O insurance costs, and reductions in some other corporate fees.
 Adjusted free cash flow for the quarter was $4.6 million for a free cash flow conversion of 46%.
 For the trailing four quarters, our adjusted free cash conversion was 46%.
-Gap net income for the quarter was $2.5 million, which on an average share count of 129 million shares results in a gap EPS of $0.02 per share.
-Adjusted net income of $6.6 million on the same share count produces an adjusted EPS of $0.05 per share.
-We enter the quarter with approximately $34 million in cash and cash equivalents with no outstanding debt.
+Gap net income for the quarter was $2.5 million which on an average share count of 129 million shares results in a gap EPS of 2 cents per share.
+Adjusted net income of 6.6 million on the same share count produces an adjusted EPS of 5 cents per share.
+We ended the quarter with approximately $34 million in cash and cash equivalents with no outstanding debt.
 Our cash balance combined with $100 million of capacity on our revolver gives us adequate liquidity to support both our organic and inorganic growth objectives that we discussed at our investor day in March.
 Moving on to guidance, I want to open up the discussion with a bit of context.
 I will summarize the first half of 2024 as follows.
-We presented a number of proof points to underscore our strength in onboarding new logos, whether that be via conversions, off competitive platforms, or new launches.
-As we talked about in investor day, the long-term benefit from these new front book onboardings will continue to provide the lion's share of our growth in the future.
+We presented a number of proof points to underscore our strength in onboarding new logos, whether that be via conversions off competitive platforms or new launches.
+As we talked about in investor day, The long-term benefit from these new front book onboardings will continue to provide the lion's share of our growth in the future.
 However, the current market backdrop introduces volatility in our back book as our existing customers look to manage costs by either slowing down incremental spend or managing seat and connection counts.
 We remain optimistic of the growth capabilities of our back book noticeably because the growth generated from that segment has improved five full percentage points from its lows of last year.
 Recovery to more normal levels in our back book metrics would generate an additional two to four percentage points of growth contribution.
 Given the current levels of market volatility, it's simply too early to make the call just when that recovery will materialize.
-Regarding profitability, we continue to practice disciplined capital deployment that is made evident by our ability to deliver market-leading top-line growth while at the same time continuing moderate expansion and margins.
+Regarding profitability, we continue to practice disciplined capital deployment that is made evident by our ability to deliver market-leading top-line growth while at the same time continuing moderate expansion in margins.
 With that backdrop, we are again confirming our initial full-year guidance of revenues between $200 to $210 million, adjusted EBITDA between $40 to $45 million, and a free cash conversion ranging from 50 to 55%.
 For modeling purposes, we continue to expect stock-based compensation to land between $19 and $20 million for the year.
 We'd now like to open up the call to questions.
 Operator, please go ahead.

 speaker